Nitrous oxide (laughing gas) was first used for dental sedation in the early 19th century.

 Depending on the type of sedation you get, the details may differ.
 Nitrous oxide (laughing gas) is administered through a nose mask.
 Oral conscious (pill-based) sedation uses sedative pills that you’ll take before your appointment.
 Deep IV sedation uses a needle that sends sedative medication directly into your bloodstream.

 Laughing gas is the lightest form of dental sedation.
-Dr. Rosenberg will place a mask over your nose, then send a mixture of oxygen and nitrous oxide through this mask.
+Dr. Cook will place a mask over your nose, then send a mixture of oxygen and nitrous oxide through this mask.
 You’ll breathe in deeply, and the sedation will take effect right away.
 You will feel “floaty” and disconnected from what’s happening around you, and less anxious.
 However, you will remain completely conscious and responsive to commands.

 Oral conscious sedation uses pills that you take before your appointment.
 The timing may vary depending on the medication being used.
 Once your sedation takes effect, you will feel groggy and tired.
 You may fall asleep during your appointment, or forget most of what happens at Sauk Trail Dental.
 This makes oral conscious sedation a great option if you have dental anxiety, or just want to stay more comfortable during a long dental procedure.